f4bD3v/humanitas/README.md

 humanitas
 =========

-A price prediction framework for developing countries
+A commodity price & supply prediction framework for developing countries